-UPPER BOUNDARY OF DELTA-FERRITE, BCC_A2
+UPPER BOUNDARY OF DELTA-FERRITE, BCC A2

-Beginning at the high-temperature end of the diagram, the uppermost phase boundary at a composition of 0.05 wt.% C is between a single-phase liquid region and a liquid and delta-ferrite (BCC_A2) region.
-The first boundary which must be found is, therefore, a BCC_A2 phase boundary.
+Beginning at the high-temperature end of the diagram, the uppermost phase boundary at a composition of 0.05 wt.% C is between a single-phase liquid region and a liquid and delta-ferrite (BCC\A2) region.
+The first boundary which must be found is, therefore, a BCC\A2 phase boundary.

 To locate the boundary, an equilibrium must first be calculated reasonably close to the expected boundary temperature.
-It can be seen that the line lies somewhere between values' then repeat the equilibrium calculation.)
+It can be seen that the line lies somewhere between 1538°C (the melting temperature of pure iron) and 1500°C. Click on the cicon and enter the temperature '1530'.
+(If this gives an error message, select 'Calc > Set start values' then repeat the equilibrium calculation.)
 Then click on to open the 'Search phase boundary' window.
-Select 'Temperature' in the left-hand column and 'BCC_A2' as the target phase.
+Select 'Temperature' in the left-hand column and 'BCC\A2' as the target phase.
 The 'Output' window should show the following message: